Skip to main content

 00:08:56:02 – 00:09:20:13

 We had to change the way we made decisions.
 So traditionally return on investment, we had to look a lot longer time horizons.
-And actually one of the things we found was we had to do it to win some clients to be taking the same approach.
-How the procurement systems valued things like sustainability within the valuation process and how we could take them along with that.
+And actually one of the things we found was we had to influence our clients to be taking the same approach.
+How their procurement systems valued things like sustainability within the valuation process and how we could take them along with that.

 00:09:20:15 – 00:09:53:02

-The Dasgupta report for the Economics of Biodiversity concludes that we need to look at have a different way of valuing some of our natural resources, how we support our work and our clients, but to build that into our processes on a daily basis, that’s business as usual.
-And one of the things we have done that’s quite different and shop around, we’re working with some of our competitors, so in collaboration with McDonald’s and Jacobs.
+The Dasgupta report for the Economics of Biodiversity concludes that we need to have a different way of valuing some of our natural resources.
+How can we support our work and our clients, to build that into our processes on a daily basis until it’s business as usual?
+And one of the things we have done that’s quite different and a bit shock and horror, is we’re working with some of our competitors.
+So, in collaboration with McDonald’s and Jacobs.

 00:09:53:02 – 00:10:32:19

-So it’s about big competitors.
-We’re working with Balfour Beatty, who’s a big target, those to just have a baseline, different KPIs, different sustainability objectives.
-Okay, guys, will we agree to build into all our projects and programs that we do with them?
+So it’s two of our big competitors, we’re working with Balfour Beatty, who’s a big client of ours, to just have a baseline, different KPIs, different sustainability objectives.
+Create guides will we agree to build into all our projects and programs that we do with them.
 So that is quite a challenge for us.
-And I think collaboration is really key here, is to think outside the box and without working in different ways with different people, whether that’s within organizational outside of our organization, we’re not going to achieve the kind of things change that we need to address this problem to allow such a huge organization.
+And I think collaboration is really key here.
+We need to think outside the box and without working in different ways with different people, whether that’s within our organization or outside of our organization, we’re not going to achieve the kind of think-change that we need to address this problem throughout such a huge organization.

 00:10:32:21 – 00:10:59:14